EI Testing, Stress Tests, Personality Type and More

 Start with a quick Work Stress Quiz to see what is causing your stressful situation.

-The Myers-Briggs Type Indicator (MBTI) is the leading psychological instrument for measuring personality type.
-Emotional intelligence is also identified within the Thinker/Feeler spectrum.
+Next, consider taking the Myers-Briggs Type Indicator (MBTI) ---the leading psychological instrument for measuring personality type.

 Take the Jung Personality Test